-A young man, Pat, visits the clan of gypsy-like grifters (Irish Travellers) in rural North Carolina from whom he is descended.
-He is at first rejected, but cousin Bokky takes him on as an apprentice.
+A young man, Pat, visits the clan of gypsy-like grifters in rural North Carolina who belong to the nomadic ethnic group known as Irish Travellers and from whom he is descended.
+Pat is at first rejected but cousin Bokky takes him on as an apprentice.
 Pat learns the game while Bokky falls in love and desires a different life.Written by

 Jeff Hole <email@example.com>

 10 of 14 people found this review helpful.